-No matter your starting point, this article will help you understand and master any polyrhythm.
-I'll explain the simple math virtuoso performers use to ensure their polyrhythms are meter-perfect.
-By the end of this article, you’ll understand the simple LCM method that virtuoso performers use to master polyrhythms.
+Here I'm going to explain the same fool-proof method that master musicians use to play perfect polyrhythms.
+No matter your starting point, this article will help you understand and master your music.
+By the end of this article, you’ll understand the simple LCM method (hint: LCM is an acronym for a common math concept that you learned in grade school.
+It's the key to easy polyrhythms).
 I’ll even include an LCM calculator and number line generator so you can practice your polyrhythms right now.

 What is a polyrhythm?